 Hindered by the limitations of race and class and haunted by the specter of his combat experiences in Europe and his resulting dependence on alcohol, Yoshikawa nonetheless resolves to bring the case to a successful conclusion.

-Hawai‘i has been the setting for countless mysteries but most have been cozy mysteries or those that have featured Caucasian protagonists as outsiders in an exotic setting.
-KONA WINDS was written with the firm belief that Hawai‘i is more than just a pretty backdrop for the mischief of tourists: it can be, and was, a terrifying, sodden place whose social realities were ugly not so long ago and continue in some respect to go unresolved.
-In addition, the novel provides a glimpse into the police work of post-war Honolulu, which has been rarely written in this way before.
+Hawai‘i has been the setting for countless mysteries but most have been cozy crime stories or books that have featured Caucasian protagonists as outsiders in an exotic setting.
+KONA WINDS was written with the firm belief that Hawai‘i is more than just a pretty tropical backdrop for the mischief of tourists: it can be, and was, a terrifying, sometimes sodden place whose social realities were ugly not so long ago and continue in some respects to go unresolved.
+In addition, the novel provides a well-researched glimpse into the police work of post-war Honolulu, which has rarely been written about in this way before.

 As with all of my cases, it began with a corpse—a flaccid, bloated, waterlogged corpse late on a Sunday morning.
 When you sought refuge in a bottle of whiskey on a Saturday night, Sunday mornings were your time to crawl out of it slowly and cautiously.
 I was dragged into Sunday suddenly and rudely by the telephone.
 Too soon to leave the past for the present.